xwp/wp-dev-lib/readme.md

 cp dev-lib/.jshintignore . && git add .jshintignore # don't use symlink for this
 ```

-For ESLint and stylelint, you'll also likely want to make then dev dependencies for your NPM package:
+For ESLint and stylelint, you'll also likely want to make them dev dependencies for your NPM package:

 ```bash
 npm init # if you don't have a package.json already